Flash Ionization of the Early Universe by Pop III.1 Supermassive Stars: Introduction

 Another key feature of the Pop III.1 seeding of SMBHs is that it can naturally explain why there appears to be a characteristic minimum mass scale of the SMBH population, i.e., a dearth of intermediate mass black holes (IMBHs) in the mass range $\sim 10^2-10^4\:M_\odot$ \citep[e.g.,][]{2020ARA&A..58..257G}, or a break in the power law distribution of SMBH masses below $\sim10^6\:M_\odot$ \citep{2024arXiv241017087M}, with this being related to the baryonic mass content of Pop III.1 minihalos.
 On the other hand, models of SMBH formation via ``light'' seeds, especially via collisional growth in dense star clusters \citep[e.g.,][]{2004ApJ...604..632G,2022MNRAS.512.6192S}, tend to produce many more IMBHs than SMBHs.

 As discussed by \citet{2024arXiv241201828T}, a key prediction of the Pop III.1 seeding theory is the presence of ionized bubbles around Pop III.1 supermassive stars at redshifts $z\sim20-30$.
 Fiducial values of H-ionizing photon luminosities of $S\sim 10^{53}\:{\rm s}^{-1}$ from supermassive stars with WIMP-enhanced lifetimes of $t_*\sim10\:$Myr lead to {\it R-type} expanding HII regions that propagate into the intergalactic medium (IGM) for distances of $R_R\simeq 1.10 t_{*,10}^{1/3}S_{53}^{1/3}\:$cMpc, independent of redshift.
 These regions that have been flash ionized are then no longer able to form Pop III.1 SMBH progenitors, but rather much lower mass Pop III.2 stars.
-However, while the particular sizes of the {\it R-type} HII regions impact the overall number density of SMBHs, a generic feature of the model is that a large fraction of the universe is ionized, regardless of the detailed properties of the Pop III.1 stars and the sizes of their HII regions.
+However, while the particular sizes of the {\it R-type} HII regions impact the overall number density of SMBHs, i.e., given by $n_{\rm SMBH}=3/(4\pi R_R^3)\rightarrow 0.18/(t_{*,10}S_{53})\;{\rm cMpc}^{-3}$, a generic feature of the model is that a large fraction of the universe is ionized, regardless of the detailed properties of the Pop III.1 stars, i.e., ionizing luminosities, lifetimes and thus sizes of their HII regions.
 Thus our primary goal in this {\it Letter} is to carry out a simple estimate, independent of detailed individual source properties, for the contribution of this predicted early phase of reionization to the scattering optical depth of CMB photons.